MasterScott/EZCombo.py/README.md

 Quick Usage:

-Step 1) Put this file in the same folder as your project, or load it as a library
+Step 1) Put this file in the same folder as your project, or load it as a package

 Step 2) Call the function you want ex: LoadCombos(ComboPath)